-so that I might gain Christ (ULT)
+so that I might gain Christ (ULT) in order that I might have the Messiah (UST)

 The phrase so that is a purpose clause.
 In your translation, follow the conventions of your language for purpose clauses.
 Alternate translation: "for the purpose of gaining Christ" (See: Connect - Goal (Purpose) Relationship )